-Quarter Period Report Due Date

-1 st September 1st - November 30th December 31st

-2 nd December 1st - February 28th March 31th

-3 rd March 1st - May 31st June 30th

-4 th June 1st - August 31st Due: October 15th
+Quarter 1 st Period September 1st - November 30th Report Due Date December 31 st (Prox EOM) 2 nd December 1st - February 28th March 31th (Prox EOM) 3 rd March 1st - May 31st June 30 th (Prox EOM) 4 th June 1st - August 31st Due: October 15 th (45 days after end of grant period)

-- A grantee must liquidate all obligations incurred under the award by no later than 45 days after end of grant year. - If an expenditure report filing extension is necessary, the extension may be requested in writing by the Financial Officer or Authorized Official and must be approved in writing by the MVCPA director.
+- A grantee must liquidate all obligations incurred under the award by no later than 45 days after end of grant year. - If a 4th quarter expenditure report filing extension is necessary, the extension may be requested in writing by the Financial Officer or Authorized Official and must be approved in writing by the MVCPA director.
 If authorized by the MVCPA director, the extension may be up to ninety (90) days after the end of the grant period.
-Expenditure Report submissions beyond ninety (90) days after the end of the grant period will not be processed.
+Expenditure Report submissions beyond ninety (90) days after the end of the grant period will not be processed. - Year end Cut-off Requirements: - Cut-off requirements are derived from The Matching Principle of Accounting. - The Matching principle states that business should match related revenues and expenses in the same period.
+This is done in order to link the costs of an asset or revenue to its benefits. - As a result, GAAP and GASB require that expenses be recognized when incurred.
+Incurred can be defined as when the transaction of goods or services has occurred.
+In turn, this means the date goods that were ordered were actually received.
+The Period of time that consultants performed work.
+Time worked by employees for which they are owed compensation and benefits earned by employees for work performed.